Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene manager window.md

 # Scene manager window

+> **Note:** This guide was written for version 2.0.
+Most information is still accurate, but some features have been moved or are missing.
+An updated guide will be available soon.

 The scene manager window is the front-end for ASM.
 It can be used to manage [collections](Scene%20collections.md), [scenes](Scenes.md), and behavior of ASM.

 ![](../image/scene-manager-window.png)